opena11y/ainspector-for-firefox/README.md

 ## Major To Do's for Version 2.0

-* ViewsMenu: Using web compontent
+* ViewsMenu: Using web component
 * Preferences: Using storage
 * Delay feature for re-run button
 * Element highlight feature
 * Resizing and positioning of controls based on sidebar dimensions
 * Adding accessible names to grid rows and cells
+* Supporting event model used in a11ytools/addons/structure-3
+* Using a messaging port to talk to the content scripts
+* Using A11y Evaluation Library 1.3

 ## Code Documentation